2026 Mercedes C-Class Electric: Everything we know [Update]

 Mercedes C-Class Electric branding

 Mercedes-Benz introduced its ‘One-bow’ design with the EQS in 2021.
-The term refers to the roofline of the sedan, which is reminiscent of the shape of an archer’s bow.
-The bow is underlined by the frameless doors and a high beltline.
+The term refers to the sedan’s roofline, which is reminiscent of the shape of an archer’s bow.
+The bow is underlined by frameless doors and a high beltline.
 Moreover, the window surround is embellished in chrome, making the one-bow line the focal point of the sedan.
+We expect the C-Class Electric also to have this feature.

 No digital mirrors

-Mercedes-Benz showcased digital mirrors on the Vision EQS in 2019 but didn’t carry the feature into the production EQS and EQE models.
-It’s unlikely for the C-Class Electric to have this technology, and it would likely come with traditional mirrors that are optimized in the wind tunnel.
+Mercedes-Benz showcased digital mirrors on the Vision EQS in 2019 but didn’t include the feature in the production of the EQS and EQE models.
+It’s unlikely that the C-Class Electric will have this technology, and it will likely come with traditional mirrors that are optimized in the wind tunnel.

 In an April 2021 interview with Automotive News Europe, Källenius explained that the electricity needed to power digital mirrors almost negates the aerodynamic benefits of the sleek camera panels.
 It can also result in motion sickness, and the brand would rather wait until the technology develops further before incorporating it into its EVs.